 Medically reviewed by P. Thornton, DipPharm Last updated on Jun 27, 2019.

 Lynparza (olaparib) is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

-Lynparza is used to treat advanced ovarian cancer in women with a certain abnormal inherited gene.
-Lynparza is usually given after at least 3 other cancer medicines have been tried without success.
+Lynparza is used to treat advanced ovarian cancer in women with a certain abnormal inherited gene who have responded to platinum chemotherapy.

 Before taking this medicine

 You should not use Lynparza if you are allergic to olaparib.